MartinKondor/MustFind/README.md

 # MustFind

-Must find is the game where you and an AI driven bot is put down into a big and rough map, your task is to find the bot.
+Must find is the game where you and an AI driven bot is put down into a big and rough map, your task is to find the bot (your other half).
+Whatever happends you must find your other half!

 # Project structure